giuliacasarini/SecurityDemo/Chapters/ChapterIII.md

 Session management is crucial for maintaining user state across multiple requests in web applications.
 It allows servers to remember user information, enhancing the user experience by preventing repeated logins and data entries.
 This chapter covers various approaches to session management in Spring Boot, focusing on HTTP sessions and JSON Web Tokens (JWT).

-Now let's take a look at the 2 technologies, focusing then more on JWT
+Now let's take a look at the 2 technologies.

 ## Comparing HTTP Sessions and JWT